Nomination Rules and Policies

 Please note that one or more previous Carson Scholar winners might attend your school.
 All previous scholars are invited to apply to our Scholar Recognition Program.
 While this is completely separate from the school nomination process, it will still require a principal verification.

 The Carson Scholars Fund scholarship program is open to all accredited K-12 schools in the United States.
-At this time, we cannot accept applications from students who are enrolled solely in virtual schools or who are homeschooled.
+At this time, we cannot accept applications from students who are enrolled in non-traditional schools.

 All schools in the United States are invited to nominate a student for the Carson Scholars Fund scholarship program.
 Unless you have been notified otherwise by a Carson Scholars Fund staff member, your school can only nominate one student.

 Schools use a variety of methods to choose their nominee.
 You might form a committee of educators/counselors to select a qualified candidate, or you might hold an informal essay contest among possible candidates to help narrow the selection field.
-For more information about how schools nominate students, click here.
+For more information about how schools nominate students, view our Nomination Tips and Essay Questions.
 Please make sure that participants and their parents/guardians understand that they are not Carson Scholar Award recipients during any school-sponsored applicant selection process prior to submission of the full application.
 Submission of an application is not a guarantee of an award.

 When choosing your nominee, please be aware of the following rules and policies: